phildc/100-days-of-code/log.md

 ### Day 6: December 23, 2019

-**Today's Progress**: More reading Chapter 1 - Introduction to HTML and CSS.
+**Today's Progress:** More reading Chapter 1 - Introduction to HTML and CSS.
 Finished reading the first part of the CSS Selectors section.
 Read the section on Element, ID, and Class.

 **Thoughts:** Slow day today as I was catching up with some sleep after travelling most of the previous day.
 Felt good to get some CSS code snippets up-and-running as small demo files.
 Also updated the CSS I'm using for my GitHub Pages site – now using the GitHub Markdown CSS I found on GitHub.
 I'll tweak that later; just wanted something a bit nicer-looking while I get my head around CSS.
 Hoping to make better progress over the next few days, but each day is one step closer to my goal – even if it is just a small step.